Your ultimate homeowners insurance guide

 Note what your policy says about your possessions (remember cash value vs. replacement value) and be sure that you get extra coverage for things like fine art, antiques, other collectibles or jewelry.

-No insurance company is going to reveal their exact formula.
+No insurance company is going to reveal their exact formula behind the price of their homeowners insurance premiums.
 It’s simply not possible to do so because every risk is unique.
-Here’s a list of items they frequently consider when calculating your insurance premium:
+Here’s a list of items they frequently consider when calculating your homeowners insurance premium:

 - The home’s replacement cost